-Garston is renowned for its outstanding secondary schools, Parmiter's in High Elms Lane being one of the most oversubscribed in Hertfordshire.
+Garston is renowned for its outstanding secondary schools, Parmiter's in High Elms Lane being the most oversubscribed in Hertfordshire.

 Originally based in East London before moving to Herts in 1977, Parmiter's is a partially selective co-educational state comprehensive with sixth form.
 It was rated 'outstanding' by Ofsted at its last inspection.

-Garston has excellent transport links, boasting its own railway station, which is the third stop on the Abbey Line, after Watford Junction and Watford North.
+It also has its own railway station, which is the third stop on the Abbey Line, after Watford Junction and Watford North.
 Mainline train services from London Euston also go through Watford.

 Food and drink

-The nicest nearby pub is The Dome Bar on St Albans Road - they serve food and have sport on the big screen as well as live music.
+A popular local pub is the Dome Bar on St Albans Road - they serve food and have sport on the big screen as well as live music.